Cycloalkane: Synthesis reactions

 This process coforms cyclohexanone, and this mixture ("KA oil" for ketone-alcohol oil) is the main feedstock for the production of adipic acid, used to make nylon.

 The small cycloalkanes – in particular, cyclopropane – have a lower stability due to Baeyer strain and ring strain.
 They react similarly to alkenes, though they do not react in electrophilic addition, but in nucleophilic aliphatic substitution.
 These reactions are ring-opening reactions or ring-cleavage reactions of alkyl cycloalkanes.

-Preparation

 Many simple cycloalkanes are obtained from petroleum.
 They can be produced by hydrogenation of unsaturated, even aromatic precursors.

 Numerous methods exist for preparing cycloalkanes by ring-closing reactions of difunctional precursors.
 For example, diesters are cyclized in the Dieckmann condensation:

 The acyloin condensation can be deployed similarly.

 For larger rings (macrocyclizations) more elaborate methods are required since intramolecular ring closure competes with intermolecular reactions.

 The Diels-Alder reaction, a [4+2] cycloaddition, provides a route to cyclohexenes:

 The corresponding [2+2] cycloaddition reactions, which usually require photochemical activation, result in cyclobutanes.